The largest natural hot spring pool in the world is said to be located in Colorado.

 A public bathhouse building that opened in 1888 (now used as an esthetic building) remained by the pool.

-The area, which had been inhabited by American Indians (Utes), was taken over by white settlers in the late 1800s following the Gold Rush.
+The area, once inhabited by the Native American Ute tribe, was occupied by white settlers in the late 1800s with the Gold Rush.

 Since that time, the area has had a long history as a hot springs resort.